gmcmacran/time_series_M4/README.md

 # Ecosystem Overview

-The Nixtla ecosystem defines a standard data shape with controlled variable names and provides well over 50 different models with a unified interface.
+The Nixtla ecosystem defines a standardized data shape and provides well over 50 different models with a unified interface.
 This makes changing between time series models as easy as changing between regression models with sci-kit learn.
-Cross validation and a wide variety of metrics are provided.
+Cross validation and a wide variety of metrics are provided as well.

 ### Neural Forecast